krvmb/Stego_Grad_Project/LinkedIn/Article/README.md

  20  20  20  20  20  20  20  20
  20  20  20  20  20  20  20  20
 ```
 And we found evidence of sub-sampling on the chrominance components.
-The number of blocks for the chrominance components were reduced as well.
+The number of blocks for the Chrominance components were reduced as well, roughly to a quarter of the Luminance component.
 ```
  ##### Component Block Summary #####